Belgian Waffles

 Instructions

-• In a medium mixing bowl, beat the egg white until soft peaks form.
+2. In a medium mixing bowl, beat 4 egg whites until soft peaks form.
 (I start my egg whites in the stand mixer and let them go while I mix everything else together.)

-• In another medium bowl, stir together flour, baking powder, and salt.
+3. In another medium bowl, stir together 2 cups cake flour, 2 teaspoons baking powder, and 1/2 teaspoon salt.
 Set aside.

-• In a large bowl, beat together the egg yolks and sugar until the sugar is completely dissolved and eggs have turned a pale yellow.
-Add vanilla, melted butter, and milk to the eggs and whisk to combine.
+4. In a large bowl, beat together 4 egg yolks and 2 tablespoons granulated sugar until the sugar is completely dissolved and eggs have turned a pale yellow.
+Add 1/2 teaspoon vanilla extract, 4 tablespoons unsalted butter, and 2 cups milk to the eggs and whisk to combine.
 The mixture will look broken, that's okay.

 Notes